 Storms happen.
 Accidents happen.
 Cyber or terror attacks can happen.
 When these events cause electric grid outages, public safety and economic security can be threatened.

 Clean energy technologies, such as solar and storage, can help achieve energy resilience objectives while simultaneously advancing economic development and climate goals.

-Recognizing this synergy, MassCEC is committed to contributing to the Baker-Polito Administration’s community resilience goals by supporting cost effective clean energy solutions to energy resilience challenges that leverage state of the art technology, mobilize third party investment, surface new business and finance models, and help inform innovative energy resilience policy solutions.
+Recognizing this synergy, MassCEC supports cost-effective clean energy solutions to energy resilience challenges.
+We seek solutions that leverage state-of-the-art technology, mobilize third-party investment, surface new business and finance models, and help inform innovative energy resilience policies.